Advanced Space Concepts Laboratory · RPI

 Surrogate-Based Probabilistic Reachability Level-Sets for Cislunar Continuous-Thrust Transfers

-Gaussian process surrogates with ARD kernels over the optimal cost landscape of low-thrust transfers across NHL/SHL cislunar orbit families.
-Probabilistic reachability level-sets quantify achievable destinations under navigation error without repeated TPBVP solves.
-Ballistic terminal coast arcs seeded from invariant manifolds reduce propellant cost.
+Gaussian process surrogates accelerate low-thrust reconfiguration and transfers by learning the optimal cost landscape across periodic orbit families.
+Probabilistic reachability level sets rapidly quantify accessible destinations under navigation uncertainty without repeated TPBVP solves, while invariant-manifold-seeded ballistic terminal coast arcs reduce propellant requirements.

 Key Contributions